DimitriChrysafis/FourierDrawer/README.md

-## An example youtube video with MAX resolution(the gifs shown below are heavily compressed to fit into github.

 ### Main idea (all circles rotate at the same speed and it's goal is to go through all of the points.